 If you’re looking for the best way to dye brown eggs – this is it!
 Read on…

 Here in Ireland (and in some parts of the UK) the vast majority of eggs available for sale are brown eggs.
-(This contrasts with the US where most eggs are white.)
+(This contrasts with the US where white eggs are widely available.)

 While there is almost no difference between the eggs nutritionally… brown eggs pose a bit of a challenge when it comes to trying to dye the eggs in pretty colours at Easter!
 Darker brown eggs just can’t take on the pretty pink, pale blue and spring yellow colours the way that white eggs can.